-First, the government must address possible bottlenecks in the labor market, and address the challenges presented by technological changes (e.g., automatization) and globalization.
+First, the government must address possible bottlenecks in the labor market, and address the challenges presented by technological change (e.g., automatization) and globalization.
 This has revitalized the debate on whether the education system is sufficiently equipped to supply the type and quality of education needed by the private sector.
 The labor market possibilities for low-skilled workers is a particular challenge.

-Second, due to low productivity growth in the private sector, the economy’s growth potential is an issue.
+Second, the economy’s growth potential is an issue.
 In addition, given the relative size of the public sector, improving government efficiency and productivity will be an important task.

 Inequality, integration pose risks